signalfx/signalfx-agent/docs/agent-install-config-mgmt.md

 # Install using configuration management

-SignalFx Smart Agent is deprecated.
-For details, see the [Deprecation Notice](/docs/smartagent-deprecation-notice).
+:warning: **SignalFx Smart Agent is deprecated.
+For details, see the [Deprecation Notice](/docs/smartagent-deprecation-notice)** :warning:

 Install the SignalFx Smart Agent using one of the following configuration management
 packages: